This Savory Dutch Baby Pancake has roasted tomatoes, pancetta and cheese. It's the perfect showstopping dish for breakfast, brunch or dinner.

 If you don't have an iron skillet you are missing out on one of life's culinary pleasures.
 This link takes you to a whole page of choices on Amazon and they're all rated 4 stars or above.

-We love brown butter so much we wrote an entire post on it and you can access that here.
-We’ve given you tips on how to make it perfectly, plus a whole slew of recipes that use it.
+We love brown butter so much we wrote an entire post on it.
+We've given you tips on how to make it perfectly, plus a whole slew of recipes that use it.

 A few more tips for making your Savory Dutch Baby:

-- Fontina cheese is soft and it grates more easily if you give it about 20 minutes in the freezer first
+- Fontina cheese is soft and it grates more easily if you give it about 20 minutes in the freezer first.
+If you love fontina, you'll want to check out these simply elegant Cheese Tartlets too.
+They'd be fabulous on a brunch table with the Dutch Baby.

 - When sprinkling the pancetta and cheese on the batter leave a border around the edge so you don't impede the "puff"